Bio

 The Symmetry and Hues show is my work from 2012-2022, when I was 65 to 75.
 The Jazz on the Wall show is my 50s, from 1997 to 2005.
 And At 25 in ’72 (pictures from 50 years ago) is, well, after the ‘60s.

-As personal expression, I offer my abstract painting as visual art for interested viewers the way musicians offer music for their listening audience.
-I want to make the viewing experience a continuing pleasure that will attract and reward repeated viewing, both brief and extended.
+As personal expression, I offer my abstract painting as visual art for interested viewers, like musicians offer music for their interested listeners.
+I want to make their viewing experience a continuing pleasure that will attract and reward their repeated viewing, both brief and extended.

-I was born in Virginia in the Camp Lee station hospital.
-My dad was a career officer in the U.S. Army Air Forces (the USAF since 1947) who had survived the air war over Europe.
-But he died when I was five, and my Canadian mother returned home—so I went to public and high school in a brand-new suburb of Toronto.
+I was born in 1947 in Virginia, in the Camp Lee station hospital.
+My dad was a career officer in the U.S. Army air forces (the USAF since 1947) who had survived the air war over Europe.
+But he died when I was five, and my Canadian mother returned home — so I went to public and high school in a brand-new suburb of Toronto.
 My mother had been a supply officer in the Canadian forces early in the war, stationed in Toronto when the US Army air forces were training nearby with the RAF before the US entered the war.

 In the fall of ‘65, I went to Boston University’s College of Business Administration.
 I knew pretty soon that my future needed serious reconsideration.
-So I joined up before spring in ‘66 and spent the next two years in the Seabees (the Navy’s Marine-supporting combat construction battalions—CBs), acquiring some military discipline—including in Vietnam, mostly as a security lookout, out in the country, in the dark, in silence.
+So I joined up before spring in ‘66 and spent the next two years in the Seabees (the Navy’s Marine-supporting mobile construction battalions), acquiring some military discipline — including in Vietnam, mostly as a security lookout, out in the country, in the dark, in silence.
 I decided to be a painter.

 The painting that riveted me, however, was fully abstract.
 I saw Mondrian’s 1920s grids of irregularly sized rectangles, Pollock’s and Kline’s postwar/1950s body-language painting, Gene Davis’ 1960s taped fields of identical width vertical stripes, Noland’s Targets, Louis’ poured rivulet-stripes, and Poons’ dots.
 I saw body-language markmaking and geometric composition, and the gloriously optimistic paint-color work they could deliver.

-In ‘68 I went back to Boston, where my wife of now 55 years was graduating from BU in ‘69, and started painting.
+In ‘68 I went back to Boston, where my wife of now 58 years was graduating from BU in ‘69, and started painting.
 We moved to Toronto that fall, and have stayed nearby.
-(And I could still see the abstract color painting that excited New York through the 1960s, live in the Toronto gallery of an outstanding collector and dealer of that work, David Mirvish—a David Smith sculpture out front to welcome you.
+(And I could still see the abstract color painting that excited New York through the 1960s live, in the Toronto gallery of an outstanding collector and dealer of that work, David Mirvish — a David Smith sculpture out front to welcome you.
 My first Toronto studio, in 1969, was three doors down the street.)

-I’ve been painting and studying painting continuously since, pursuing my own way to advance the now century-old fully abstract painting tradition.
-But I’ve had the personally fortunate chance to experiment and explore forward on my own, and haven’t shown.
+I’ve been painting and studying painting continuously since.
+But I’ve had the very fortunate opportunity to experiment and explore forward on my own, and haven’t shown.
 So welcome to my first show, a late retrospective for your 21st century viewing pleasure.
-I hope you’ll expand some of the paintings to see their compositions individually.
+I hope you’ll expand some of the paintings to view their compositions individually.
 Thanks for coming.